clarkevansteenderen/spede_sampler_R/README.md

 BiocManager::install("Biostrings")

 ```
-4. Install the `beastier` package, and then `beastierinstall` in order to install BEAST2.
 Ensure that the `rJava` package is installed.
 See [here](https://github.com/ropensci/beastier/blob/master/doc/rjava.md) for issues regarding rJava installation.

-5. Change the working directory to the downloaded folder
+4. Change the working directory to the downloaded folder
-6. Run the application using the **runApp()** function
+5. Run the application using the **runApp()** function

 ``` r
 setwd("path/to/spede_sampler_R-main")